 - Get active.
 Take a look at the Volunteer page and discover the rewarding opportunities to help out and make a difference.

 - Tell everyone you know and meet about the CRC and the Hidden Quarry resistance, especially your neighbours.

 Phase 1: Ended with the OMB Hearing September 2016

-Understandably, some confusion exists regarding the outcome of the Hidden Quarry OMB Hearing that took place this past September.
+Understandably, some confusion exists regarding the outcome of the Hidden Quarry OMB Hearing that took place in September 2016.
 Please note that the OMB hearing was NOT conclusive with respect to the proposed quarry and so the effort to ensure that it is rejected is ongoing and strong.
 We are very optimistic that the best interests of the community and environment will prevail and the proposed quarry will be stopped for good.
 There is a great deal of work ahead of us but we are seasoned to the effort and we are in a much stronger position than when the Hidden Quarry was proposed almost 4 years ago.